 Training and Development The Foundations for Therapeutic Parenting Programme We are fully committed to becoming the provider of choice for child-centred and trauma informed practice within children's services - enhanced by further specialist support and training around learning disabilities and other complex diagnoses.
 We want to create a consistent shared language and golden thread that runs through all our services - Fostering, Education and Residential Care - that focusses on the primary task of building healing relationships with our children and young people.
 The programme is three phased - Introduction, Foundation and Advanced courses - to ensure that professional and practice development is extensive and ongoing for all our teams.
-This means that our Foster Carers can expect to share the classroom and their experiences and knowledge with National Fostering Group colleagues as well as other carers.
+This means that our Foster Carers can expect to share the classroom and their experiences and knowledge with Outcomes First colleagues as well as other carers.
 Each course focuses on keeping concepts accessible and understandable - and on developing the ability to put theory into practice.
-The key areas are; - The impact of complex trauma and adverse childhood experiences on children's development - Understanding behaviour as a form of communication - Building therapeutic relationships through PACE approaches - · The importance of reflective practice We also provide access to a significant amount of online research resources.
+The key areas are; - The impact of complex trauma and adverse childhood experiences on children's development - Understanding behaviour as a form of communication - Building therapeutic relationships through PACE approaches - The importance of reflective practice We also provide access to a significant amount of online research resources.
 Learners can then develop at their own pace as well as having somewhere to research or explore ideas they want to know more about - in their own time or with their Supervising Social Worker.
 Continued Professional Development As professionals we all share a responsibility to develop our skills and knowledge.
 Legislation, child research and policies are continually changing and evolving, therefore our continued professional development offer is essential.
-We have an extensive suite of courses that aim to address specific training needs, here is just a small sample of topics: - Introduction to Neurodevelopmental Differences - Various Contextualised Safeguarding Topics including CSE, County Lines, FGM, etc. - Parent and Child - Bridge to Foster Our Foster Carers training is managed via a world class Learning Management System (LMS).
+We have an extensive suite of courses that aim to address specific training needs, here is just a small sample of topics: - Introduction to Neurodevelopmental Differences - Various Contextualised Safeguarding Topics - - including CSE, County Lines, FGM, etc. - Parent and Child - Bridge to Foster Our Foster Carers training is managed via a world class Learning Management System (LMS).
 This means that they can see at a glance what training is required for their role, check their own progress, enrol on classroom and virtual courses and access hundreds of online learning modules from our partners at Litmos Heroes - all for free!
 These include the following suites of courses:

 - Care Certificate

-- · Communication and Social Skills
+- Communication and Social Skills

 - Cyber Security

 - Diversity and Inclusion

 - Health and Safety

-- · Health and Wellbeing
+- Health and Wellbeing

 - Finance Skills

 - Food Hygiene

 - IT Skills

 - Personal Development

 There really is something for everyone and content is added to our LMS regularly.

-Finance

-Finance All foster carers receive a weekly allowance paid weekly into their bank account via BACS during placement.
-The level of this allowance is dependent on the type of placement and experience of the foster carer.